-County staff presented updates on the status of the Housing Element to the Unincorporated Services Committee on July 27, 2022 and February 22, 2023.
+County staff presented updates on the status of the Housing Element to the Unincorporated Services Committee on July 27, 2022, and-February 22, 2023, and July 26, 2023.
 The intent of the meetings was to provide opportunities for Unincorporated Services Committee and public input and discussion for incorporation into the draft Housing Element.
-Attendees were also encouraged to participate in the Housing Element survey, share their housing story, and to sign up for emails on the project website.
+Attendees were also encouraged to participate in the Housing Element survey, share their housing story, and to-sign up for emails on the project website, and provide comments on presented drafts.